hatredholder/Quiz-Website/README.md

 Database: PostgreSQL.

-# To Do/To Add:
+## To Do/To Add

+- [ ] Make the timer stop after submitting results

-Create a quiz editing system;
+- [x] Create a quiz editing system
-✓ Done (22.03.22)

-Create a quiz creating system;
+- [x] Create a quiz creating system
-✓ Done (20.03.22)

-Add a delete quiz button;
+- [x] Add a delete quiz button
-✓ Done (18.03.22)

-Add a authentication system;
+- [x] Add a authentication system
-✓ Done (03.03.22)

-Make the timer stop after submitting results;